How to Use the Gradient Tool in Photoshop to Create an Image Background

 The Gradient Tool in Photoshop enables seamless color transitions in your designs.
 Select your preferred gradient type – linear, reflected, or custom – then drag across the canvas to create professional color blends.
 A gradient fill is perfect for enhancing backgrounds, adding dimension, or creating sophisticated visual effects.

-Gradient vs. Classic Gradient: What are the Key Differences Between Two Methods?
+What are the Key Differences Between Gradient and Classic Gradient?

 A Gradient creates smooth transitions between colors or shades in linear, radial, or angular forms.
 Classic Gradients, representing traditional methods, typically use linear or radial transitions where colors shift in a defined pattern, forming the basis for modern Gradient techniques.